0xadada/0xadada.github.io/_posts/2017-01-16-before-trump-takes-office.md

 I expect them to remain private.
 I worry about my peers, who continue to dilvulge the nature of their personal relationships and love-lives to social media companies.
 This is the slow commodification of relationships.
-I worry that these companies (Facebook, Tindr, etc) are increasingly mediating cherished relationships between people.
+I worry that these companies (Facebook, Tinder, etc) are increasingly mediating cherished relationships between people.

 Obama deported more undocumented migrants than any previous administration, he